-Grooming a beard does take time but when you see the results it is well worth it.
+Grooming a beard does take time, but when you see the results, it is well worth it.
 These are just some general guidelines for beard grooming to help get you started.
-As with everything in life there will be nuances depending how long your beard is and other factors like if you have dry facial hair that will influence that product you will choose.
+As with everything in life, there will be nuances depending on how long your beard is and other factors like if you have dry facial hair that will influence that product, you will choose.
 If you think I missed a tip, please do tell me in the comment section, I’d love to hear from you.

 What Facial Hair is Right for Your Head Shape

 Find the shape that refects your face to determine the most fitting beard style.

 37 Popular Beard Styles: Great Ideas That Will Inspire You to Grow Out Your Facial Hair

 A curated list of the 37 popular beard style articles that will inspire and give you great ideas for styling your beard.
 Read this if you're growing one.